What is ‘Shared Governance’?

 Current Shared Governance Model

-university-wide assessment processes and institutional budgeting and planning.
+between university-wide assessment processes and institutional budgeting and planning.

 Basic Principles of Shared Governance